R&D Tax Incentive eligibility

 You have 10 months after the end of the financial year (April 30) to register your R&D activities with AusIndustry, but you can do this any time after June 30.
 Note that this is an annual requirement – you need to register each year you wish to claim R&D activity in.

-AusIndustry will respond with a registration number, which you will need for the second part of the application – submitting the R&D Tax Schedule to the Australian Taxation office.
-This need to be done before you can submit your company tax return.
+AusIndustry will respond with a registration number, which you will need for the second part of the application – submitting the R&D Tax Schedule to the Australian Taxation Office as part of your company tax return.

 This is where things do get tricky.
-To have a compliant R&DTI application, you must have documentation that proves that you undertook the claimed R&D activities and that you incurred the claimed expenses in the course of that R&D.
+To have a compliant R&D Tax Incentive application, you must have documentation that proves that you undertook the claimed R&D activities and that you incurred the claimed expenses in the course of that R&D.

 Having eligible R&D and claiming eligible expenses is of no use if you cannot substantiate that R&D and those expenses if you are asked to by AusIndustry or the ATO – see AusIndustry reviews.